swiftlang/swift-evolution/proposals/0413-typed-throws.md

 Walking through the code, we can convince ourselves that `MyNodeVisitor.error` will only ever be set as a result of the predicate throwing an error, so this code semantically fulfills the contract of `rethrows`.
 However, the Swift compiler's rethrows checking cannot perform such an analysis, so it will reject this function.
 The limitation on `rethrows` has prompted at least [two](https://forums.swift.org/t/pitch-rethrows-unchecked/10078) [pitches](https://forums.swift.org/t/pitch-fix-rethrows-checking-and-add-rethrows-unsafe/44863) to add an "unsafe" or "unchecked" rethrows variant, turning this into a runtime-checked contract.

 Typed throws offer a compelling alternative: one can capture the error type of the closure argument in a generic parameter, and use that consistently throughout.
-This is immediately useful for maintaining precise typed error information in generic code that  only rethrows the error from its closure arguments, like `map:
+This is immediately useful for maintaining precise typed error information in generic code that  only rethrows the error from its closure arguments, like `map`:

 ```swift
 extension Collection {